 Introductory and advanced training tracks are designed to support those new to this work by laying the foundation for interfaith leadership, and providing advanced skills in topics ranging from strategic planning to navigating tricky challenges and more.
 Learn more about our student and educator tracks.

-Unconference and Information Sessions
+Unconference and Program Showcases

 On Saturday afternoon, participants have the opportunity discuss topics and themes not covered in our Training Tracks.
 Dive into the nitty gritty of campus interfaith work, share promising practices for advancing interfaith leadership practices, and discuss the intersections of interfaith cooperation with various social movements.